FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Conclusions

-In this paper, we present \tool, a novel framework designed to optimize both gradient and model aggregation strategies in Semi-Asynchronous Federated Learning (SAFL). \tool introduces a novel divide-and-conquer approach that dynamically classifies clients into four distinct types and adaptively optimizes their local training strategies.
-Through extensive theoretical analysis, we proved that \tool achieves exponential convergence rates under both gradient and model aggregation, addressing the instability of gradient-based methods and the suboptimal convergence of model-based approaches.
-Experimental results under diverse scenarios demonstrate that \tool can achieve accurate predictions, rapid convergence, and stable model training, outperforming state-of-the-art baselines.
+In this paper, we presented \tool, a novel framework that jointly optimizes gradient and model aggregation in SAFL. \tool employs a divide-and-conquer strategy that dynamically categorizes clients into four types and adaptively adjusts their local training schemes.
+Theoretical analysis establishes that \tool achieves convergence under both aggregation paradigms, effectively addressing the instability of gradient-based methods and the suboptimality of model-based ones.
+Experiments across diverse settings demonstrate that \tool achieves accurate predictions, rapid convergence, and stable training, consistently outperforming state-of-the-art baselines.
 Future work will integrate differential privacy for stronger security and evaluate under more realistic conditions (\eg non-IID data and limited client-side data volumes) to further validate practical utility.

-\begin{ack} This work was partly supported by the National Key R\&D Program of China (No. 2023YFB2704903), Research and Development Program of the Department of Industry and Information Technology in Xinjiang Autonomous District (No. SA0304173), and the Natural Science Foundation of Shanghai (No. 23ZR1429600), and a Huawei research grant (No. TC20250717058).
+\begin{ack} This work was partly supported by the National Key R\&D Program of China (No. 2023YFB2704903), Research and Development Program of the Department of Industry and Information Technology in Xinjiang Autonomous District (No. SA0304173), the Natural Science Foundation of Shanghai (No. 23ZR1429600), and a Huawei research grant (No. TC20250717058).

 \end{ack}

 { }